As veganism gains momentum around the world, it seems there are now more vegetarian and vegan musicians than ever before.

-Plant-based, cruelty-free living is becoming popular in industries everywhere; doctors are clocking on to the health benefits of vegan food, fashion designers are featuring animal-free leather in their work, and athletes are adopting plant-based diets to boost performance.
+Plant-based, cruelty-free living is becoming popular in industries everywhere; many doctors are promoting the health benefits of vegan food, fashion designers are featuring animal-free materials in their work, and athletes are adopting plant-based diets to boost performance.

 The music scene is just as involved.
-More and more artists are going vegan and many are keen to let their fans know about it.
+More and more artists are going vegan and ditching meat—and many are keen on letting their fans know about it.

-Animal welfare is another leading reason that celebrities go vegan.
-The meat, dairy, and egg industries are typically rife with animal welfare violations.
-More musicians are making the connection between what’s on their plate and the animal it’s sourced from, and boycotting animal products to take a stand against animal cruelty.
+Animal welfare concerns may be another reason that celebrities are going vegan.
+The meat, dairy, and egg industries are rife with animal welfare violations.
+And more musicians are making the connection between what’s on their plate and the animal it’s sourced from—and are thus boycotting animal products to take a stand against cruelty.

 Vegan Diet and the Climate

 Vegan lifestyles are good for the planet’s health, too.
 Eating animal-product-free can help clean the planet and save resources.

 According to the 2014 documentary Cowspiracy, 70 to 90 percent of freshwater pollution in western countries is linked to animal agriculture.
 A study by the European Commission Joint Research Centre (JRC), which was published in Nature in 2018, found that a vegan diet uses five times less water than a meat-based one.

 The most comprehensive analysis of farming’s impact on the planet looked at data from 40,000 farms in 119 countries.
 Researchers found that if everyone on the planet went vegan, global farmland use would drop by 75 percent.
 This move would free up landmass the size of Australia, China, the EU, and the U.S. combined.

 Oxford University researcher Joseph Poore, who led the study, stated: “A vegan diet is probably the single biggest way to reduce your impact on planet Earth, not just greenhouse gases, but global acidification, eutrophication, land use and water use.”